Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Coronary angioplasty simulation

 Figures~\ref{fig:patspec}b) and c) show the setup with the fully inflated balloon and the end-state after the pressure withdrawal, respectively.
 The modeled stent implantation successfully reopened the narrowed artery section.
 The colors indicate the first principal Cauchy stress values.

 As we have observed in Case 1, the first principal stress in the artery wall reaches its highest value at maximum balloon inflation.
-The endothelial tissue in direct contact with the stent experiences high principal stresses of up to $\unit[1.03]{MPa}$, which is an $18$-times increase from the initial prestressed value of $\unit[56.6]{kPa}$.
-In comparison, the value decreased to $\unit[116.3]{kPa}$ after PCI.
-At maximum balloon inflation, we see stress values of up to $\unit[120.5]{kPa}$ and $\unit[120.0]{kPa}$ in the media and adventitia, respectively.
-Those values reduce to $\unit[44.1]{kPa}$ and $\unit[34.8]{kPa}$ after the intervention.
-Hence, the principal stresses after PCI are elevated from the initial configuration with a factor of $2$, $1.1$, and $1.3$ in the intima, media, and adventitia, respectively, potentially leading to long-term growth and remodeling effects.
+The endothelial tissue in direct contact with the stent experiences high principal stresses of up to $\unit[757.0]{kPa}$, which is a $15$-times increase from the initial prestressed value of $\unit[48.1]{kPa}$.
+In comparison, the value decreased to $\unit[191.4]{kPa}$ after PCI.
+At maximum balloon inflation, we see stress values of up to $\unit[78.3]{kPa}$ and $\unit[135.9]{kPa}$ in the media and adventitia, respectively.
+Those values reduce to $\unit[48.9]{kPa}$ and $\unit[49.5]{kPa}$ after the intervention.
+Hence, the principal stresses after PCI are elevated from the initial configuration with a factor of $4.0$, $1.4$, and $3.9$ in the intima, media, and adventitia, respectively, potentially leading to long-term growth and remodeling effects.

 Due to the complex shape of the image-based model, the stress distribution is irregular throughout the artery.
 In severely stenosed areas, the intima and media principal stress values during and after PCI are higher compared to less stenosed parts.
-Comparably high media stress values are also reached in the proximal and distal sites of the stenosis.
-The locations of high stresses in this numerical example might indicate areas of high risk for ISR, and they correlate with clinical observations regarding frequent ISR locations.
+Comparably high media stress values are also reached in the proximal and distal sites of the stenosis. \revb{The first principal stresses are oriented in the circumferential direction both during maximum inflation and after the balloon withdrawal, i.e., circumferential stresses exceed the radial contact forces from the stent struts.
+In~\ref{sec:app_results}, the directions of the principal stress vectors are visualized.} The locations of high stresses in this numerical example might indicate areas of high risk for ISR, and they correlate with clinical observations regarding frequent ISR locations.
 Overall, the stresses on and near the endothelial surface in contact with the stent exceed those in the remaining tissue.
 In contrast, the media tissue towards the adventitia experiences lower stresses than the adventitia itself.
 The adventitia serves as a protective layer for the artery against overstretch and rupture as it becomes excessively stiff when experiencing high loads~\cite{holzapfel_determination_2005}.

 The final stent configuration is in place of the stenosed section and holds an opened position after plastic deformation.
 The stent implantation slightly straightens the curved artery section; some curvature is retained after the pressure withdrawal.
 We observe an instability mode in the balloon model shortly before the diameter reaches its maximum value, which results from compression forces on the inner side of strongly curved balloon sections.
 Load-carrying thin-walled structures are especially sensitive to buckling when bending is involved~\cite{ramm2002shells}.
 As can also be observed in fully resolved balloon inflation simulations~\cite{mortier_novel_2010,mandigers_utilizing_2023}, the balloon buckles inwards before it reaches a stable state again at higher pressures.
 In less curved artery sections, we did not observe this behavior.